Download-Manager-Community/Download-Manager/README.md

 ## Silent Install
 If you choose to install the program silently using the `--install` tag please refer to the following exit codes:
- - `0` - The installation completed successfully
+ - `0` - The installation completed successfully.

-This section will be updated in the future with more exit codes.
+ - `1` - The default drive `C:\` could not be found.
+ - `2` - The installer could not install due to unauthorised access.
+ - `3` - The installer could not install due to a IO error.
+ - `4` - The installer could not install due to an unknown exception.